sqlxpert/lights-off-aws/README.md

 - Scheduling multiple operations on the same resource at the same time produces an error

-Trivia: I chose a space as the separator and an underscore as the wildcard because
-[RDS does not allow commas or asterisks](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_Tagging.html#Overview.Tagging).
+Space was chosen as the separator and underscore, as the wildcard, because [RDS does not allow commas or asterisks](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_Tagging.html#Overview.Tagging).

 ## Backups